kubernetes/enhancements/keps/sig-network/20200204-cni-verification-rearchitecture.md

 For our first example, we will look at the incompleteness of one of the first tests in the test suite for network_policy.go.
-In this test, the following assertions are made to verify that inter-namespace traffic can be blocked via NetworkPolicys.
+In this test, the following assertions are made to verify that inter-namespace traffic can be blocked via NetworkPolicy.

 The "X" lines denote communication which is blocked, whereas standard arrows denote traffic that is allowed.